joseph-flinn/site/frontend/posts/foundations-of-project-management-part2.md

 In a plan-driven framework, the definition of completion is tied to the scope.
 The project is finished when the well-defined scope has been delivered.
-As an example, a utility company needs to build a dam to increase its ability to produce electricity.
+As an example, a utility company needs to build a dam to increase their ability to produce electricity.
 The scope of the dam is pre-defined ahead of construction.
 The project is not finished until a functioning dam has been completed and has been delivered to the utility company's operations team.
 In this case, the cost and schedule are relatively flexible.
 The success of the project may be tied to the cost and schedule constraints, but